mshangle1/watchmen/WATCHMEN_STEPS.md

       requestSpec = restAssuredHelper.startNewRequestSpecification();
       requestBasePath = new StringBuilder();

       TestScope (Container and Json Container where we store needed data) not being cleaned up.

+      - Examples:

+                  I clear my previous API call and switch Proxy

 ---